 3.11.2.3 The presence of turbine and substation foundations and associated scour protection and cable protection for offshore cables (including cable crossings) has the potential to impact on fish and shellfish by the removal of essential habitats for survival (e.g. spawning, nursery and feeding habitats).
-As detailed in paragraph 3.11.1.7 et seq., shellfish species (e.g. brown crab, lobster and Nephrops) and demersal spawning fish species (e.g. sandeel and herring) with spawning grounds coinciding with the Hornsea Three fish and shellfish study area are likely to be most vulnerable to long term habitat loss as these species have specific spawning habitat requirements.
+As detailed in paragraph 3.11.1.6 et seq., shellfish species (e.g. brown crab, lobster and Nephrops) and demersal spawning fish species (e.g. sandeel and herring) with spawning grounds coinciding with the Hornsea Three fish and shellfish study area are likely to be most vulnerable to long term habitat loss as these species have specific spawning habitat requirements.

-- 3.11.2.4 The long term habitat loss due to the presence of foundations, scour protection and cable protection is estimated to be up to 4.26 km2 (Table 3.11) which represents 0.35% of the area within the Hornsea Three project boundary and 0.002% of the area of the southern North Sea fish and shellfish study area.
-Comparable habitats are present and widespread within the southern North Sea fish and shellfish study area (see chapter 2: Benthic Ecology).
+- 3.11.2.4 The long term habitat loss due to the presence of foundations, scour protection and cable protection is estimated to be up to 4.21 km2 (Table 3.11) which represents 0.36% of the area within the Hornsea Three project boundary.
+Comparable habitats are present and widespread within the southern North Sea fish and shellfish study area (see volume 2, chapter 2: Benthic Ecology).
 No long term habitat loss due to maintenance activity is expected. - 3.11.2.5 The impact is predicted to be of a local spatial extent (i.e. within Hornsea Three), long term duration, continuous and irreversible (during the lifetime of the project).
 It is predicted that the impact will affect the fish and shellfish receptors directly.
 The magnitude is therefore considered to be minor.